 Our surprise 50% sale was helpful.
 A great number boxes, bags and armloads went out the door.
 Unfortunately 😉 more have been brought in to take their places.
 Whining in a used bookstore is frowned upon because used bookstores are suppose to be full of books.
 And this one is.

 I ventured around the state several days this week and last.
 Picked up many boxes of books.
 Some made their way into the store.
 Unfortunately many made it into my parlour.
 Books on Russia, Vietnam and WWII, as well as the Korean War and others.
 Philosophy, classics and general history.
 Mysteries, too.
 As well as many miscellaneous.
-They are slowing going up and slowly coming into the store from my house.
+They are slowly going up and slowly coming into the store from my house.

 “This is a place where books are treasured – books that hold the sweetly magical smell of history; books that crackle when you open them and sigh when you close them; books that weigh heavy in your hands, not just your heart.” – Cassia Leo, Black Box